awslabs/aurora-dsql-django/reference/ADAPTER_BEHAVIOR.md

-# Aurora DSQL Django Adapter Behavior
+# Behavior of Aurora DSQL Adapter for Django

-This document describes how the Aurora DSQL Django adapter modifies standard Django behavior to work with the features provided by Aurora DSQL.
+This document describes how the Aurora DSQL adapter for Django modifies standard Django behavior to work with the features provided by Aurora DSQL.

 ## AutoField uses UUID instead of integers

-**Behavior:** The Aurora DSQL adapter automatically converts Django's `AutoField` and `BigAutoField` to use UUID primary keys instead of auto-incrementing integers.
+**Behavior:** The Aurora DSQL adapter for Django automatically converts Django's `AutoField` and `BigAutoField` to use UUID primary keys instead of auto-incrementing integers.

 **Impact:**
 - All primary keys will be UUIDs (e.g. `8fcc0dd2-1d96-4428-a619-f0e43996dc19`) instead of integers (e.g. `1`, `2`, `3`)